wiseman-timelord/Chat-VulkanLlama/README.md

 4) text to speech for model_response only (with switch --speech).
 5) sounds for major events (with switch --sounds).
 * Features done for next update...
-1) Fixed context detection to include 4-200k, as before it was only detecting 4-200K, with the capitol letter.
+1) Fixed context detection to include 4-200k, as before it was only detecting 4-200K, with the capitol letter (in the filename of the model).

 ### DESCRIPTION: